craigtrupp/SQL/Marketing_Analytics_CaseStudy/WindowFunctions.md

 FROM trading.daily_btc
 WHERE market_date BETWEEN '2020-10-10'::DATE AND '2020-10-13'::DATE
 ```
 * Same table output as above
+* Recall that `COALESCE` in this scenario takes the first non-null value from arguments provided.
+This would account for consecutive type null rows

 <br>